BP wipes up to $17.5 billion from assets with bleaker oil outlook

 (GRAPHIC - Oil majors' 2020 spending: here)

-Additional reporting by Shadia Nasralla; Editing by Jason Neely and Pravin Char
+Additional reporting by Shadia Nasralla; Editing by Jason Neely/Pravin Char/Susan Fenton